11ty/11ty-website/src/blog/2022-04-19-eleventy-edge.md

   parent: Blog
   key: Eleventy Edge
 ---
-I am very proud to introducing a brand new addition to Eleventy: Eleventy Edge.
+I am very proud to introduce a brand new addition to Eleventy: Eleventy Edge.

 Eleventy Edge is an exciting new way to add dynamic content to your Eleventy templates.
 With a simple Eleventy shortcode you can opt-in a part of your Eleventy template to run on an Edge server, allowing your site to use dynamic, user-specific content!